hot

 7. (of food) Spicy, pungent, piquant, as some chilis and other spices are.

-8. (of an electric musical instrument) Loud, producing a strong electric signal for the amplifier.
+8. (acoustics) Loud, producing a strong electric signal for the amplifier or other sound equipment.

 9. (slang) Used to emphasize the short duration or small quantity of something